 Vanderbilt's Center for Teaching provides this helpful overview.

-Wikis in Higher Education (University of Delaware report)
+Wikis in Higher Education (Westfield State University)

 Wikify Your Course: Designing & Implementing a Wiki for Your Learning Environment (advice from Educause)